tracking-exposed/tracking.exposed/content/monthly/april-2020.md

 drafts: false
 date: 2020-04-30T10:01:21+01:00
 layout: monthly
-description: slow and steady, wetest data release
+description: wetest and youtube progress
 ---

+# On data retention

-# Actions performed (they goes on April reporting)
+### Actions performed

 On facebook.tracking.exposed we purge cyclically data.
 The data is backup and not accessible as historical reference.
 This because might be interesting, in the future, see how Facebook HTML and timelines looked like back in time.
 The data collected from our infrastructure is divided in two group: